Photo taken 22nd April 2021

 Ballyerk Mary February 2021

 Mary was specifically purchased with the intention of putting her to Jason, and grading her as an outcross mare with the KNN.
-We are very excited that she has joined our herd here at THS, and are looking forward to seeing the result of this cross!
+We are very excited that she has joined our herd here at THS, and her first foal from this cross has not disappointed.

 Mary is a quality mare, with super balanced movement, which is inherited by her foals.
 She has pure Class 1 breeding and achieved Class 1 status herself when presented to the BCPS for inspection in May 2021.

 While she has not been ridden herself, being a broodmare to date, Mary has a typical performance pony pedigree, which contains some of the rarer sire lines.